 As you age…

-So, when taking calcium, I always recommend including Vitamins D3 and K2, as well as Magnesium Threonate in your daily regimen.
+So, when taking calcium, we recommend including Vitamins D3 and K2, as well as Magnesium Threonate in your daily regimen.

 Take Control of Your Bone Health Now with a Calcium You Can Trust